Singletrack Sidewalks (STS)

 Anything that gets kids/families/adults out on a bike is good for everyone involved.

-T. Miller over 5 years ago
+T. Miller about 6 years ago

 Thank you to the City of Golden and the Parks, Recreation, and Museum Board for hosting the community meeting last night at Shelton.
 I appreciate the presentations, which reflect the proposal and the opposition to the pilot.
 However, I believe there is a clear difference of presentation style.
 The Golden Giddyup presented information of what they want the project to be and the avenue they will take to accomplish the Single Track Sidewalks.
 The opposition presented what appears to be scare tactics that are more emotion based than what would actually occur.
 Unfortunately for the Giddyup, they are held to a more rigorous set of standards as they will be held accountable should this pilot be approved.
 The opposition, at this time, can present and speak openly, without fact, purely to have this pilot rejected.
 The Parks, Recreation, and Museum Board has a difficult task in front of them because they need to now weigh what is a true fact based argument.
 I encourage the City of Golden and the Parks, Recreation, and Museum Board to look at the proposal and counter arguments and make a decision that reflects the vision of our community.

-Jeff over 5 years ago
+Jeff about 6 years ago

 After attending the meeting and hearing the arguments against, as well as reading some follow-up arguments against on this board, I’d like to address a couple arguments against this proposal that are simply illogical.
 First, the presentation against the proposal claimed that this trail would add traffic to the neighborhood, wherein cars would be parking on the neighborhood streets.
 There is absolutely zero incentive for people using the trail, who don’t already live in the neighborhood, to park on the neighborhood streets.
 The parking lot at Apex Park more than accommodates traffic coming from Apex, and is far easier to access than the streets adjacent to the paved path than the neighborhood.
 Also, these proposed trails are not designed in any way to be a destination ride for people to travel to the area by car to ride.
 It is truly a community-oriented concept.
 The dirt trails would be used by people who have already been using the paved path.
 Second, the concept that bikes would not be able to control speed on these trails is also illogical.
 The combination of the low grade and the curvature referenced in the Giddyup presentation specifically addresses any speed concerns.
 The design of the existing paved path actually encourages speed.
 I hope, as the city continues to review this proposal, they take into consideration the fact that much of what they heard from the opposition last night was a set of misguided opinions communicated as facts.

-Ann over 5 years ago
+Ann about 6 years ago

 This is a fantastic idea.
 I'd vote 100% yes for that from my whole family.
 Sorry I can't make the meeting just trying to add my support for it.

-erikberggren over 5 years ago
+erikberggren about 6 years ago

 I do very much oppose this!